Vanishing Properties of Dual Bass numbers: Preliminaries

-We except that $\textmd{Ndim}_R~M=\textmd{Co-dim}_{R}~M$ which is an Artinian modules analogue of the relation between Krull dimension and the maximal depth of associated primes of finitely generated modules over Noetherian rings.
+We except that $\Ndim_RM=\Cdim_RM$ for any Artinian $R$-modules $M$.
 Unfortunately, this equality does not holds in general.
-There exists an Artinian module $M$ over a Noetherian local ring $(R,\frak{m})$ such that $\textmd{Ndim}_R~M<\textmd{Co-dim}_{R}~M$, See example 4.1 in \cite{CN3}.
+N. T. Cuong and L. T. Nhan \cite[Example 4.1]{CuongNhan02ii} showed that exists an Artinian module $M$ over a Noetherian local ring $(R,\m)$ such that $\Ndim_RM<\Cdim_RM$.
 However, we have the following result.